Dosage Form: injection, solution

-Adverse renal effects, as demonstrated by the presence of casts, cells, or protein in the urine or by rising BUN, NPN, serum creatinine or oliguria, have been reported.
-They occur more frequently in patients treated for longer periods or with larger dosages than recommended.
+Nephrotoxicity: Adverse renal effects, as demonstrated by the presence of casts, cells or protein in the urine or by rising BUN, NPN, serum creatinine or oliguria, have been reported.
+They occur more frequently in patients with a history of renal impairment and in patients treated for longer periods or with larger dosages than recommended.

-Note: The risk of toxic reactions is low in neonates, infants and children with normal renal function who do not receive Gentamicin Injection at higher doses or for longer periods of time than recommended.
+NOTE: The risk of toxic reactions is low in patients with normal renal function who do not receive Gentamicin Sulfate at higher doses or for longer periods of time than recommended.

-In the event of overdose or toxic reactions, hemodialysis may aid in the removal of gentamicin from the blood, and is especially important if renal function is, or becomes, compromised.
+In the event of overdosage or toxic reactions, hemodialysis may aid in the removal of gentamicin from the blood, and is especially important if renal function is, or becomes compromised.
 The rate of removal of gentamicin is considerably less by peritoneal dialysis than it is by hemodialysis.
-In the newborn infant, exchange transfusions may also be considered.

-Gentamicin Injection may be given intramuscularly or intravenously.
+Gentamicin Sulfate Injection, USP may be given intramuscularly or by intravenous infusion.
 The patient’s pretreatment body weight should be obtained for calculation of correct dosage.
 The dosage of aminoglycosides in obese patients should be based on an estimate of the lean body mass.
 It is desirable to limit the duration of treatment with aminoglycosides to short term.

-The usual duration of treatment is 7 to 10 days.
+The usual duration of treatment for all patients is seven to ten days.
 In difficult and complicated infections, a longer course of therapy may be necessary.
-In such cases monitoring of renal, auditory, and vestibular functions is recommended, since toxicity is more apt to occur with treatment extended for more than 10 days.
+In such cases monitoring of renal, auditory, and vestibular functions is recommended, since toxicity is more apt to occur with treatment extended for more than ten days.
 Dosage should be reduced if clinically indicated.